Need a hand?

 As required by Romanian law, we'll make a 10% tax deduction on any interest before it's credited to your Instant Access Savings.
 The Romanian Government sets the tax withholding rate and may change it at any time.

-The deductible tax needs to reach RON 0.01 before we begin withholding this tax.
+The deductible tax needs to reach RON0.01 before we begin withholding this tax.
 In cases where it's less than this amount, we'll continue to accrue your interest until it reaches RON 0.01 (at which point it's deducted from your next interest payment).

-As a result, the tax rate for each interest payment may be different.
+As a result, the tax withheld for each interest payment may be different.
 To see the tax withheld on your total interest payments, you can use your combined savings statements.
 Read this article to learn how to calculate interest and tax on Instant Access Savings.

 Personal tax responsibility